 Dr. Seuss said, “You have brains in your head.
 You have feet in your shoes.
 You can steer yourself in any direction you choose.”
 Setting and achieving goals is necessary for purposeful change.
-Both short term, “I’m going to spend the evening with my child so he goes to sleep feeling loved.” and long-term, “By Christmas I’ll be able to tell my AA group and my family I’ve been sober for six-months.”
+Both short-term, “I’m going to spend the evening with my child so he goes to sleep feeling loved.” and long-term, “By Christmas I’ll be able to tell my AA group and my family I’ve been sober for six-months.”

 3. Identify a better reference point for success

-Know that our standard for a successful life is found in serving others, being a great parent, loving our spouse.
+Know that our standard for a successful life is found in serving others, being a great parent, and loving our spouse.
 These standards are more conducive to satisfaction and success than “Beautiful, because I’m worth it”, or “He who dies with the most toys wins.”